Why Auto ApproveResourcesFAQ

 Some car loans come with hefty prepayment penalties.
 These fees might outweigh any benefits of refining, so do the math before you commit to moving forward.

-Step One: Gather your information.
+Step One: Gather Your Information

 The first step to refinancing is gathering all of your information.
-You will need the following information to get the process started:

 • Current loan information.
 You will need the name of your current lender, your account number, and your payoff amount.
 It’s good to have the contract handy to compare specific terms as well.